 Why does the unenclosed mobile crusher matter for B2Gold investors?

-The mobile crusher supplements the primary crushing circuit at Goose Mine but is not enclosed, leaving it vulnerable to extreme cold.
+The mobile crusher supplements the primary crushing circuit at Goose Mine but is not enclosed, leaving it exposed to extreme cold.
 Q4 2025 production was already disrupted by low temperatures.
 Since 65% of Goose's 2026 production is scheduled for Q3 and Q4, any further weather disruptions or delays to the H2 2026 modifications could cause B2Gold to miss its consolidated production guidance of 820,000–970,000 ounces.

 Is B2Gold stock actually cheap at 3.9x forward earnings?